VivianSobers/JavaScript-Syntax-Verifier/README.md

 # JavaScript-Syntax-Verifier

-A Python-based JavaScript syntax verifier built with PLY (Python Lex-Yacc).
-Supports variable declarations, functions, loops, conditionals, and arrays.

----

-## What it does

 Takes JavaScript code as input and verifies whether it is syntactically valid.
 It reports the exact line and token where a syntax error occurs, or confirms the code is error-free.

 ---